thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 #### Option 1: Mask Series At Query Time

 During query time, the store gateway decides what blocks to query based on the request min, max time and label matchers.
-Meanwhile, it can also decide what tombstones are going to apply for the selected blocks based on tombstone time range and label matchers.
+Meanwhile, it can also decide what tombstones are going to be applied for the selected blocks based on tombstone time range and label matchers.

 Then during the query time, it checks the series label sets against the tombstone matchers, as well as the chunks and tombstone time range to mask the series data.